OneIdentity/safeguard-ps/README.md

 > Start-Process powershell.exe -ArgumentList "Update-Module safeguard-ps -Verbose; pause" -Verb RunAs -Wait
 ```

-Or, you can install them just for you:
+Or, you can install them just for you using the `-Scope` parameter which will never require Administrator permission:

 ```Powershell
 > Install-Module safeguard-ps -Scope CurrentUser -Verbose